CACI-IMG/ForecasterDocs/user-guide/Automation/Workflows.md

 ## Workflow Tasks

-To create a Workflow, users have to specify a series of **Workflow Tasks** .
-A Workflow Task is a specific action that can be performed within Forecaster and used in the Automation to build a Workflow.The output of a Workflow Task is used as input of the next one.
+A Workflow is made up of a series of Workflow Tasks .
+A Workflow Task is a specific action that can be performed within Forecaster and used in the Automation to build a Workflow.
+The output of a Workflow Task is used as input of the next one.

-The available Workflow Tasks are depicted in the image below.
+The available Workflow Tasks are shown below:

 ![Workflow Tasks](imgs/Workflows_WorkflowTasks.png)